By Jim Miller

 If your dad needs help with things like bathing, dressing, preparing meals, managing his medications or just getting around, an assisted living facility is definitely a good option to consider.

-Assisted living facilities are residential communities that offer different levels of health or personal care services for seniors who want or need help with daily living.
+Assisted living facilities are residential communities or Retirement Senior Living Apartments that offer different levels of health or personal care services for seniors who want or need help with daily living.

 There are nearly 29,000 assisted living communities (also called board and care, supportive-care or residential-care facilities) in the U.S. today, some of which are part of a retirement community or nursing home.
-Most facilities have anywhere between 10 and 100 suites, varying in size from a single room to a full apartment.
+Most facilities like Chelsea at Bald Eagle senior living plans have anywhere between 10 and 100 suites, varying in size from a single room to a full apartment.
 And some even offer special memory care units for residents with dementia.